 What is a hedgerow?
 In the cultured, organized sense, it is meant to be a barrier of trees and shrubs planted to mark boundary lines or to keep grazing animals contained.
 In the sloppier sense, it is the buffer of wild plants at the corners of a property.
-It is that definition that inspired my jelly creation today!
+It is that definition that inspired one of my favorite jelly creations!

-I went outdoors at just before noon when all of the dew was dried and the oils in the plants at their most fragrant.
-My intention was to gather only the flowers of Queen Anne’s Lace, who is in her full bloom this week!
-But there were so many other lovely flowers…my eyes kept catching on the bobbing, bright purplish red clover heads.
+I went outdoors just before noon when all of the dew was dried and the oils in the plants were at their most fragrant.
+I intended to gather only the flowers of Queen Anne’s Lace, who is in full bloom this week!
+But there were so many other lovely flowers…my eyes kept catching on the bobbing, bright purplish-red clover heads.
 I kept bringing to mind the store of dried wild rose blossoms from earlier this spring, and the stash of last year’s dried elderflowers that needed to be used.
-And so the recipe grew and changed.
+And so the recipe grew and changed…like they usually do!

-The base of this jelly is an infusion of wildflowers.
-Specifically, this recipe was based on my previously successful Queen Anne’s Lace Flower Jelly, and so we will continue with having that be the base.
+The base of this jelly is a tea, or an infusion, of edible herbs and wildflowers.
+This recipe was based on my previously successful Queen Anne’s Lace Flower Jelly.

-I started off with gathering 10-15 heads of Queen Anne’s Lace Flowers.
-“Make sure it is really Queen Anne’s Lace, and not her cousin, Poisonous Water Hemlock.
-Queen Annes Lace has a hairy stem, and the distinct, piney scent associated with aromatics in the carrot family.
-Poison Hemlock is smooth, and smells gross when you rub the leaf. (from QAL Flower Jelly)”
+If you are gathering Queen Anne’s Lace, ensure it is QAL, not her cousin, Poisonous Water Hemlock.
+Queen Anne’s Lace has a hairy stem and a distinct, piney scent associated with aromatics in the carrot family.
+Poison Hemlock is smooth and smells gross when you rub the leaf. (more identification tips can be found in my recipe for Queen Anne’s Lace Flower Jelly)”

 Assorted Edible Wildflowers:

-Put your flowers of choice into a pot on the stove and add four cups of water.
-Allow it to come to a boil, close the lid, and let it steep for at least an hour.
-Strain the liquid and use cheesecloth or coffee filters to ensure that all the hidden buggies and petals are out of the liquid.
+- Start with a wildflower infusion.
+Put your flowers into a pot on the stove and add four cups of water.
+Allow it to just barely come to a boil, turn off the heat, cover it with a lid, and let it steep for an hour.
+Strain the liquid with cheesecloth or coffee filters to ensure that all the hidden buggies and petals are out of the liquid.
 Measure and put aside three cups of this flower infusion.

 - Add the lime juice and the pectin to the pot.
 Stir the mixture well, and often.